-UAVCAN is designed as a logical bus (where “logical” means that this statement describes the high-level communication model and not the physical network topology; for example, CAN is a physical bus, whereas a gigabit Ethernet network is a physical star/tree (low-speed Ethernet can be either)).
-This choice of logical topology has some significant advantages; it should not be altered.
+UAVCAN is designed as a logical bus (where “logical” means the high-level communication model and not the physical network topology; for example, CAN is a physical bus, a gigabit Ethernet network is a physical star/tree whereas low-speed Ethernet can be either).
+This choice of logical topology has some significant advantages; it should therefore not be altered.
 The challenges that it creates for the transport layer shall be managed by the transport layer itself, not at the expense of the upper layers of the stack.
 For example, CAN bus offers hardware acceptance filtering for subscription opt-in and service transfer addressing; similar mechanisms must be available in the new transports.
-While the topic is too complex to cover it here extensively, the logical bus topology can be considered superior in its simplicity and flexibility: data sources and consumers can be completely logically decoupled from each other.
-By contrast, topologies based on explicit routing (e.g., SpaceWire) require a logical binding between agents; subscription-based topologies (e.g., SOME/IP) tend to be very stateful and thus very fragile.
-In order to avoid traffic duplication between different consumers, the transport must be able to support efficient multicast frames natively; without such support, same data addressed for different recipients will be duplicated, increasing the network load and latency.
-Again, this is not supposed to be an exhaustive overview of network architectures, such discussion would be out of the scope of this article.
+While this topic is too complex to cover here extensively, the logical bus topology can be considered superior in its simplicity and flexibility as the data sources and consumers can be completely logically decoupled from each other.
+By contrast, topologies based on explicit routing (e.g., SpaceWire) require a logical binding between agents, whereas subscription-based topologies (e.g., SOME/IP, DDS/RTPS) tend to be very stateful and thus fragile.
+In order to avoid traffic duplication, the transport must support efficient multicasting natively.
+Again, this is not supposed to be an exhaustive overview of network architectures; such discussion is beyond the scope of this article.

-CAN bus guarantees that the data propagation latency is equal across the whole network (meaning that every station receives a transport frame at the same time).
-This property is leveraged by UAVCAN for the precise time synchronization feature only; therefore, provided that an alternative method of time synchronization is available, the new transport is relieved from guaranteeing equal latency.
+CAN bus guarantees that the data propagation latency is equal across the whole network, meaning that every station receives a transport frame at the same time.
+This property is leveraged by UAVCAN for the precise time synchronization feature only.
+Therefore, provided that an alternative method of time synchronization is available, the new transport is relieved from guaranteeing uniform propagation latency.

 The new transports must support heterogeneous redundant configurations to enable dissimilar transport redundancy.
 The types of involved transports and their properties should be hidden from the application.

 The new transports should minimize restrictions or special requirements for the lower layers.
-For example, redundant Ethernet deployments in avionics require that a disconnected port shall continue transmitting data, despite the expectation that the data is to never be delivered to the other end of the link; this is done to prevent stale data from backing up in the transmit queue, because if a connection is restored, the stale data would be released to the network and possibly disrupt the operation of the system.
+For example, redundant Ethernet deployments in avionics require that a disconnected port shall continue transmitting data, despite the expectation that the data will never be delivered to the other end of the link; this is done to prevent stale data from backing up in the transmit queue because if a connection is restored, the stale data would be released on to the network and possibly disrupt the operation of the system.

 Transport-agnostic model refinement

-One might be easily mistaken to believe that the current draft specification is closely tied to the CAN bus and is therefore unportable.
+One might be easily mistaken to believe that the current draft specification is closely tied to the CAN bus and is therefore not portable.
 In order to demonstrate that this is not true, we need to update the communication model definition to make it transport-agnostic.